Cactus League, Arizona mayors want MLB to postpone spring training amid COVID-19 surge

 We understand that any decisions to delay spring training cannot be made unilaterally by MLB.
 As leaders charged with protecting public health, and as committed, longtime partners in the spring training industry, we want to you to know that we stand united on this point.

 We appreciate the opportunity to offer input and thank MLB for its collaboration in assisting our facilities as they prepare for the 2021 spring training season.
-We welcome further discussions as needed.”
+We welcome further discussions as needed.

 Per the Centers for Disease Control and Prevention database, Arizona has the highest rate of weekly rate of infection among the 50 states at 95.1 cases per 100,000 people.
 The state reported 5,321 new cases on Monday with 3,763 coming in Maricopa County.

-Yet even with the continued spread and the access to vaccine limited, Major League Baseball has maintained that spring training will start on time.
+Yet even with the continued spread and the limited access to vaccines, Major League Baseball has maintained that spring training will start on time.
 Manfred issued a memo to teams a week ago, telling them to plan on spring training starting on the planned dates.
+Multiple MLB sources indicate that hasn’t changed and likely will not change even with the release of this letter.

+It is instructive to note that The Cactus League and this task force has no actual power or control over Major League Baseball and its teams.
+Per those league sources, if MLB wants to continue to have teams report on the normal dates, it can and will.
+There is some debate as to whether the Cactus League might have some control over the spring training games being played since most cities like Peoria own their stadiums.
+Even if the Cactus League decided to delay or postpone those official games, teams would simply play intrasquad games or other teams at their own respective complexes.

-MLB owners have been rumored to prefer a delayed start.
+MLB owners have been rumored to prefer a delayed start to spring training and the regular season in hopes that increased vaccine distribution in the coming weeks might allow for fans to attend spring training and regular season games.
 However, Manfred cannot unilaterally change the schedule of spring training or the regular season based on the current collective bargaining agreement with the MLB Players Association.

-The MLBPA must agree to any changes to the schedule.
-It has maintained that it wants a normal schedule for spring training and the regular season, believing that a delayed start to spring training would also mean a delayed start to the regular season with fewer games played.
-After players received pro-rated salaries for 60 games in 2020, the MLBPA is adamant that players must be paid for 162 games in 2021.
+The MLBPA must approve any proposed changes to the schedule.
+It has maintained that it wants a normal schedule for spring training and regular season, believing that a delayed start to spring training would also mean a delayed start to the regular season with fewer games played.
+After players received pro-rated salaries for 60 games in 2020, the MLBPA is adamant that players must be paid for the full 162 games in 2021.

-The Cactus League and this task force has no actual power or control over Major League Baseball and its teams.
-Per multiple league sources, if MLB wants to continue to have teams report on those dates, it can and will.
-There is some debate as to whether the Cactus League might have some control over the spring training games being played since most cities like Peoria own their stadiums.
-Even if the Cactus League decided to delay or postpone those official games, teams would simply play intrasquad games at their own complex.
+The letter states that after meeting with Major League Baseball, the Cactus League Association ‘believes it is wise’ to delay the start of Spring Training in Arizona.
+The letter correctly notes that MLB does not have the ability to unilaterally make this decision.

+While we, of course, share the goals of a safe Spring Training and regular season, MLB has repeatedly assured us that it has instructed its teams to be prepared for an on time start to Spring Training and the Regular Season and we continue to devote all our efforts to making sure that that takes place as safely as possible.

-Also much of the concerns in the letter focuses on the proposed protocols that would allow fans to attend to games and not player safety.
+Much of the concerns in the Cactus League letter focuses on the proposed protocols that would allow fans to attend to games and not player safety.
 Spring training is a multi-million dollar tourism industry for Maricopa County and also a revenue stream for teams.
+The Arizona Republic reported that Cactus League and spring training brought in roughly $644 million to the state of Arizona in 2018.

-There is a desire for fans to be at games, but the focus for the MLBPA would be on players being properly prepared for an expected full season in a safe environment.
-For the MLBPA, spring training games without fans would be an acceptable solution to ensure an on-time start to the season.
+There are obviously differing agendas and priorities for MLB and its owners, the MLBPA, the Cactus League and the local municipalities.
+While all parties involved have a desire for fans to return to games, the focus for the MLBPA, which ultimately decides the situations, would be on players being properly prepared for an expected full season of games in a safe environment.
+For the MLBPA, spring training games without fans, which would mean lost revenues for the owners and local businesses, would still be an acceptable solution to ensure an on-time start to the season regular season and players receiving full salaries.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.